-Who isn’t ready for a bit of sunshine after so many months of dreary, dark and soggy weather?
-Well, I’m not sure that I can order that up for you.
-Good ole Punxsutawney Phil, my favorite varmint, said that Spring was coming soon.
-But maybe in the meantime you can make due by whipping up a batch of golden bright Meyer Lemon Curd, which is veritable sunshine in a jar.
-I got the recipe for this Lemon Curd from one of my best friends, Theresa Storey.
-A couple of years ago, Theresa published her first cookbook where you can find the recipe for this Lemon Curd along with over 100 other delicious seasonal fruit recipes.
+I got the recipe for these delectable little darlings from one of my best friends, Theresa Storey, who just happens to also be a best selling, award winning author!
+A couple of years ago, Theresa published her first cookbook where you can find the recipe for this scrumptious treat along with over 100 other delicious seasonal fruit recipes.
 It is called Fruit on the Table: Seasonal Recipes from the Green Apron Kitchen.

 I told you about her Batley Cake